vuepress-reco/vuepress-reco.github.io/docs/en/views/1.x/configJs.md

 date: 2019-04-09
 ---

-## Mobile optimization
+## Mobile Optimization

-On the mobile side, the search box zooms in when it gets focus, and can scroll left and right after losing focus, which can be optimized by setting the meta.
+On a mobile device, the search box can be zoomed in when focused, and scrolled left or right when not focused.
+This can be done by setting the meta.

 ```javascript
 // .vuepress/config.js